a16z/jolt/EngineeringOverview.md

 The valid formation of $E_i$ is checked using memory checking techniques described in Section 5 of Lasso or Section 7.2 of Spartan.

-This step gets a bit messy becuase we combine each dimension of the memory checking sumcheck into a single sumcheck via a random linear combination of the input polynomials.
+This step gets a bit messy because we combine each dimension of the memory checking sumcheck into a single sumcheck via a random linear combination of the input polynomials.

 Idea is to use homomorphic multiset hashes to ensure set equality.